-Stewart: Yup, it’s hard to believe.
+Stewart: Yup, it's hard to believe.
 This is the fourth of five of the award-winning amazing Solstice class ships but this one is a little different than the previous three, instead of being a hundred and twenty two thousand tons holding twenty eight hundred and fifty passengers this will be one hundred twenty two thousand four hundred tons and hold twenty eight hundred and eighty six passengers.
-So they have added thirty six cabins and we’ll find out where they squeeze this in.
-The big distinctive change to this ship verse the previous three was in the top area by the lawn club, they have a glassblowing area, they actually removed that and actually put in the lawn club grill and then on the half-acre of grass they actually added some nice cabanas that people could use for the day where of the charge you anywhere from ninety nine dollars in port of the day versus at sea where they will charge a hundred and fifty dollars a day and you will give you some neat amenities.
-If you never been on one, it’s really time to experience these sensational ships.
+So they have added thirty six cabins and we'll find out where they squeeze this in.
+The big distinctive change to this ship verse the previous three was in the top area by the lawn club, they have a glassblowing area, they actually removed that and actually put in the lawn club grill and then on the half-acre of grass they actually added some nice cabanas that people could use for the day when they charge you anywhere from ninety nine dollars in port the of day versus at sea where they will charge a hundred and fifty dollars a day and you will give you some neat amenities.
+If you never been on one, it's really time to experience these sensational ships.

 Host: So Norwegian Cruise Lines is teaming up with USA Today letting the readers name the next two ships, right?

 Stewart: Yeah, it's the same thing Royal Caribbean done so NCL figured, hey we want a turn and get the nice exposure from it and i think I'll will save them the time, money, and effort, they'll probably wind up calling them the Norwegian Sheehan one and two (after the CEO).

 Host: NCL is trying to go public with an IPO?
 Can you break this down for us?